 Slight bleeding and drainage of mucus and old blood are common for a few days after the surgery or after removing the dressing.
 Your doctor may place a "drip pad" — a small piece of gauze held in place with tape — under your nose to absorb drainage.
 Change the gauze as directed by your doctor.
 Don't place the drip pad tight against your nose.

-To further decrease the chances of bleeding and swelling, your doctor may ask that you follow these precautions for several weeks after surgery.
+To further lower the chances of bleeding and swelling, your doctor may ask that you follow precautions for several weeks after surgery.
 Your doctor may ask you to:

 - Avoid strenuous activities such as aerobics and jogging.

 - Take baths instead of showers while you have bandages on your nose.

 - Eat high-fiber foods, such as fruits and vegetables, to avoid constipation.
 Constipation can cause you to strain, putting pressure on the surgery site.

 - Avoid extreme facial expressions, such as smiling or laughing.

 - Brush your teeth gently to limit movement of your upper lip.

 - Wear clothes that fasten in the front.
 Don't pull clothing, such as shirts or sweaters, over your head.

 In addition, don't rest eyeglasses or sunglasses on your nose for at least four weeks after the surgery, to prevent pressure on your nose.
 You can use cheek rests, or tape the glasses to your forehead until your nose has healed.